Runalyze/docs/supported-devices.rst

 Just send us a message with information about your device and in which way you can upload the data to RUNALYZE.

-Or you can directly contribute or create an issue for this page on `github <https://github.com/Runalyze/docs/issues>`_.

 Abbreviations:

 ..
 [UM] Get the file via usb mass storage